AmPaschal/contiki-ng/cbmc/proofs/README.md

 - `veryclean` - Removes the build directory and the report directory

 The target you probably want in `report`, and this should be the default target.
+All targets above will compile and link the necessary files.
+The final report will be placed in `report/`.
+The HTML version will be in `report/html/` and the JSON version will be in `report/json/`.
+You probably want to open the index file in `report/html/index.html`.

 To invoke this build system, navigate to the proof directory you wish to build, and run `make`.
 In most cases, the default target is `report`, so you can provide no arguments if this is what you want.
 The resulting binaries and object files will be placed under the `build` directory.
+Any linked in sources will be placed under `build/gotos/`, all generated reports (XML and program output) will be placed under `build/reports/`.
+Finally, the linked, cleaned, and resulting binaries will be placed int he root of `build/`.
 To clean up build files (recommended to do so after each change), simply invoke the `clean` or `veryclean` targets.